Everyone talks about how trust is essential to every relationship, but what is it?

 It is possible, but remember, it will take work, and both parties must be invested.

-Sometimes, you might need to reach out to a therapist to work on your own trust issues.
+Sometimes, you might need to contact a therapist to work on your trust issues.

 A marriage/relationship counselor might also help if trust has been broken.